Par Avion (airline)

-Airlines of Tasmania, commercially known by the name Par Avion is a regional airline based in Hobart, Tasmania, Australia.
-It operates scheduled services across a number of locations in Tasmania.
-Par Avion also operates a wide variety of charter services ranging from business, scenic flights into Tasmania's South West, group charter and leisure.
-Par Avion owns and operates Cambridge Aerodrome, a flying training school which is affiliated with the University of Tasmania and a tourism business into the Southwest National Park of Tasmania, including day and overnight trips in Bathurst Harbour.
+Par Avion is a regional airline based in Hobart, Tasmania, Australia.
+It operates scheduled services across Tasmania and charter services.
+It owns and operates Cambridge Aerodrome, a flying training school which is affiliated with the University of Tasmania and a tourism business into the Southwest National Park, including day and overnight trips to Bathurst Harbour.

 History

-Airlines of Tasmania was established as a regular public transport operator (previously it had been an airwork operator) in 1977, along with Par-Avion, a different branding used for chartered and sightseeing flights.
+Airlines of Tasmania was established in 1978.
 During its early years, the company had regular services to the West Coast from Queenstown and Strahan.

+In 1984 Par Avion Wilderness Tours was established specialising in flights and tours to the South West Wilderness.
+In November 1989, it launched a Launcestion to Melbourne Essendon service with four Aérospatiale N 262s.
+In 1992, it purchased Cambridge Aerodrome from the Federal Airports Corporation.

-In the 2004–2005 year there was a service between Hobart and Strahan, but this service was closed due to marginal traffic.
+In 2004–2005 there was a service between Hobart and Strahan, but this service ceased due to marginal traffic.
 Early in 2008, the airline moved its Melbourne operations from Moorabbin Airport to Essendon Airport, due to the airline upgrading its fleet by introducing the Dornier 228.